reconomy-nz/reconomy-ledger/README.md

 Demurrage is a fee for holding onto big amounts of credit over a long period of time.
 In this implementation, there will be 3 tiers of demurrage.
 Contracts for demurrage are implemented sequentially from higher to lower.
 Implementation of the demurrage is similar for all the tires only variables differ.
 Demurrage contracts are executed once a month on the set date.

 If `averageMonthlyBalance`(referenced below) of user exceeds `DEMURAGE_CHECK_PRECENT_TIER_$X * AMOUNT_MINTED_PP` and if `currentBalance` grater than `DEMURAGE_CHECK_PRECENT_TIER_$X * AMOUNT_MINTED_PP`, then smart contracts executes transaction of `(minimum(currentBalance, averageMonthlyBalance) - DEMURAGE_CHECK_PRECENT_TIER_$X * AMOUNT_MINTED_PP) * DEMURAGE_FEE_PRECENT_TIER_$X` to the redistribution account.
-Function `minimum(currentBalance, averageMonthlyBalance)` picking a value that is lesser.
+Function `minimum(currentBalance, averageMonthlyBalance)` picks a lesser value.

 #### 5. Monitoring
-To execute demurrage contracts it requires monitoring of `averageMonthlyBalance` for each user.
+Executing demurrage contracts requires monitoring of `averageMonthlyBalance` for each user.

-It is necessary to monitor user inactivity in order to detect inactive users and withdraw credits accounted for these users from the circulation.
-In this scenario if user is inactive for a period over a yer, system sends a notification to community admins, so they can start the process of suspending or deacitvating the user account.
+It is necessary to monitor user inactivity to detect inactive users and withdraw credits accounted for these users from circulation.
+In this scenario, if a user is inactive for a period over a yer, the system sends a notification to community admins, so they can start the process of deactivating the user account.

 To ensure the optimal efficiency of the system it is required to track the velocity of credits.
 It's possible by monitoring the following metrics: